wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/course-structure/index.md

-Following this, students meet on a weekly basis with their clients as they complete their [deliverables](/course-structure/deliverables/) throughout the semester culminating in a delivering a completed application to their client.
+Following this, students meet on a weekly basis with their clients as they complete their [deliverables](/course-structure/deliverables/) throughout the semester culminating in delivering a completed application to their client.